-What is Mold?
+What is Mold Exactly?

 Molds are members of the biological kingdom Fungi.
 This is distinguished, along with bacteria, from the other kingdoms.
 This is due to the way it grows and derives nutrients (through absorption rather than ingestion).
 There are over 100,000 identified species of molds.

 Mold requires moisture to grow.
 In the presence of sufficient moisture, molds secrete enzymes.
 These enzymes break down the nutrient source (commonly cellulose for the molds that most frequently grow in buildings).
 This allows it to serve as food, which supports continued growth.
-The key to controlling mold growth is to control the moisture.
+The key to controlling microbial growth is to control the moisture.

-Interestingly, though, a number of other mold species may be equally hazardous.
+Interestingly, though, a number of other species may be equally hazardous and considered black mold.
 There are hundreds of molds that are “black” in color.
-In fact, the color of many molds varies with food source and other factors.
-As far as Stachybotrys being a “killer mold” or “black mold,” while there have been some cases where Stachybotrys or other molds have been suspected as the primary cause of death in a healthy individual, these instances are very rare.
+In fact, the color of many species varies with food source and other factors.
+As far as Stachybotrys being a “toxic mold,” there have been some cases where this group or other species have been suspected as the primary cause of death in a healthy individual, but these instances are highly rare.

-There are several other groups of molds related to water-damaged buildings.
-These include species of the Penicillium, Aspergillus, Chaetomium, Trichoderma, and Cladosporium genera, to name a few.
+There are several other groups of molds common in water-damaged buildings.
+They include species of the Penicillium, Aspergillus, Chaetomium, Trichoderma, and Cladosporium genera, to name a few.
 Many of these species may, when conditions are appropriate, produce chemicals called mycotoxins during their growth cycle.
 Mycotoxins may be capable of causing adverse health effects at very low concentrations.